← Back to Unit Overview

 How it is taught

-Students build personal and household food budget pie charts, analyzing the trade-offs families must make under conditions of rising prices and limited resources.
+Students build personal and household food budget pie charts, analysing the trade-offs families must make under conditions of rising prices and limited resources.

 Strong Connection